mariadb-edwardstoever/mariadb_review/README.md

 # mariadb_review
-Initial Review of MariaDB Server for Support tickets
+SQL Script for Initial Review of MariaDB Server for Support tickets

-PLAN:
-bash script that can run in different forms:
-1) create schema, temporary tables and SELECT INTO OUTFILE, drop schema
-2) create schema, permanent tables and export to dumpfile, drop schema
-3) only SQL
-4) run through maxscale (only SQL?)
+This script can be run to assist support in solving problems with a MariaDB Server.
+It will create a schema called mariadb_review.